Common questions about gold and silver in the UK

 With gold investors, it is all about the price of gold going up or down and how this fits in to your overall investment portfolio.
 Investors would normally use gold to help diversify and to add a so called insurance policy when investment in areas such as the stock market are failing.

-In recent years in the UK, it is reasonable to say that gold has had a good run, seeing gold prices continue to rise hitting new highs of £1450 pound sterling per ounce (May 2020).
+In recent years in the UK, it is reasonable to say that gold has had a good run, seeing gold prices continue to rise hitting new highs.
 See gold prices chart link on this website for info.

 Typically, the price of gold usually does well in times of uncertainty, whether that be financial instability, political instability or global disasters.